meine-stadt-transparent/meine-stadt-transparent/docs/Customization.md

 The oparl importer should tell you the values for those options.

-  * `GEOEXTRACT_DEFAULT_CITY`: This makes sure the geocoding service finds the street in your city and not somewhere else.
   * `SITE_DEFAULT_BODY`: The database id of the body that represents the current city.
 Defaults to 1 which is correct when you have only imported one body.

 ## Overriding templates and styles